doctorray117/minecraft-ondemand/cdk/README.md

 ### 4. Build and Deploy

-All of the subsequent steps assume you are running from the node.js command prompt window inside of the cdk directory.
+All of the subsequent steps assume you are running from a terminal/command prompt window inside of the cdk directory.
+Windows users might use the `Node.js command prompt` item in the start menu.

 Build and deploy the solution by running: